wsryrandy/devEnvironmentSetup/nvim.md

 ### enable copy-paste from system clipboard
 Add `opt.clipboard="unnamedplus"` into nvim config file(`~/.config/nvim/lua/custom/init.lua`), make sure `xclip` is on the path (`sudo apt intall xclip`)

+### add strings to multi-line use visual mode
+- move cursor to the first line
+- enter visual block mode (Ctrl + v)
+- go to the bottom line
+- press capital I
+- type in the strings (Note: it will only update the first line on the screen)
+- press ESC, it will update all selected lines

 # the CHAD NVIM
 ## load nvchad
 This is a much easier way to setup nvim, but it needs a newer version of nvim from snap, current wsl does not support it well